Channel Rack & Step Sequencer

 Channel Selector - When lit, the Channel is selected (used in cut, copy, etc. operations - see Edit menu).
 The selected Channel also receives MIDI/Controller

-- Select target Channel - Left-Click.
-If multiple Channels are selected this will solo-select the target Channel.
+- Select/deselect target Channel - Left-Click.
+If multiple Channels are selected this will mute the target Channel.
 NOTE: When Auto select linked Channels is off, the Channel Selector LED is used to choose the Channel to receive live MIDI input.
 This allows you to play one instrument Channel and edit another opened with the Channel button (7).

 - Select/Deselect target Channel - Right-Click.
 This allows independent selection/deselection.